Browse common terms and their definitions

 The proportion of the population that has a health condition at a point in time or over a specified period of time.
 Prevalence includes all cases, both new and pre-existing, in the population at the specified time.
 Prevalence differs from incidence because incidence is limited to new cases only.

 A term widely used to refer to the proportion of a health condition per population unit (usually 100,000 people); though technically, a rate describes how quickly a disease or health condition occurs in a population (expressed per unit of time).
 Rate differs from burden, which is the absolute number of cases of a health condition, not a proportion.

 The person subject to a civil protective order, such as a GVRO or DVRO.

-An approach to firearm injury prevention in which clinicians counsel patients on firearm access only when risk factor(s) are present.
-Experts recommend risk-based counseling instead of a universal approach, in which clinicians ask all patients, regardless of risk status, about their access to firearms.
+The clinical practice of counseling patients who present with risk factors, as opposed to universal counseling (i.e., counseling all patients).
+For firearm injury prevention, experts recommend risk-based counseling instead of a universal approach.
 In some patient populations, however, all members are at risk.
 For example, children are universally at risk of unintentional injury when there’s a firearm in the home so universal counseling is recommended in pediatric settings.

 A certain number of days that must elapse between a firearm purchase and when the purchaser can actually take possession of the firearm.
 California has a mandatory 10-day waiting period for all firearm purchases, during which time a background check is conducted to ensure the purchaser is not prohibited from lawfully possessing firearms.
 If the purchaser passes the background check (i.e., is not found to be a prohibited person), after the 10-day waiting period ends, they can take possession of their firearm from the retailer.